 An impairment loss is recognised whenever the carrying amount of an asset exceeds its recoverable amount.
-Impairment losses are recognised in the income statement unless an asset has previously been revalued, in which case the impairment loss is recognised as a reversal to the extent of that previous revaluation.
-Any excess is recognised through the income statement.
+Impairment losses are recognised in the statement of comprehensive income unless an asset has previously been revalued, in which case the impairment loss is recognised as a reversal to the extent of that previous revaluation.
+Any excess is recognised through the statement of comprehensive income.